 Legal personality for maunga, awa and other natural features of the land

-Laws have been passed in Aotearoa to give legal personality to several natural features (regions, rivers and mountains) that are important for Māori.
+Laws have been passed in New Zealand to give legal personality to several natural features (regions, rivers and mountains) that are important for Māori.

 This means that those natural features of the land are recognised by the law as having their own separate legal identity.
 This is similar to how a registered company or incorporated society has its legal identity separate from the individual people that are its shareholders or members.
 Granting legal personality to these maunga, awa or rohe is intended to give iwi the legal right and means to protect their ancestors.